The Vegetarian Trash Panda Diet and Its Impact on Kevin’s Health

 Kevin was diagnosed with MS in 2011.
 He also had Lyme disease and was bipolar.

 In junior college, Kevin had “a vegetarian trash panda diet.”
-He ate a lot of oreos, ramen, and pop tarts.
-This continued for 5 years, and he believes it set the stage for his MS.
+He ate a lot of Oreos, ramen, and pop tarts.
+This continued for five years, and he believes it set the stage for his MS.

 Kevin found research stating that the bacteria that causes Lyme disease is symbiotic with nematodes (worms).
 Because he was diagnosed with Lyme, he began a protocol to kill parasites.
 He ate keto with big “freakin” salads.
 Kevin felt somewhat better but had joint pain.

 Finding Dr. Baker and Starting the Carnivore Diet

 Kevin found Dr. Baker and started Carnivore.
 But he was “foolhardy” because the improvements were so amazing.
 “I could work out.
 I could walk in the heat and bright light.”
 He thought he didn’t need medication anymore and stopped it “cold turkey.”

 “Coming off the meds so fast was horrible.”
 Additionally, Kevin learned he needed to eat more fat and upped his intake.